zkmopro/mopro/mopro-cli/README.md

 Here are the basic commands of `mopro`:

 - `mopro init`: Initialize a new project with support for multiple platforms.
+- `mopro prepare`: Prepare and build circuit and its artifacts.
 - `mopro build`: Build the project for specified platforms.
-- `mopro update`: Update bindings with new API for specified platforms.
 - `mopro test`: Run tests for specific platform and test cases.
 - `mopro export-bindings`: Export platform bindings to some other directory.

+(May be added soon: `mopro update`: Update bindings with new API for specified platforms.)

 ## Examples